 Rib fractures are more common and cause more problems in the elderly population.
 They tend to have more difficulty with pain control and a higher risk of pneumonia following rib fractures.
 The overall mortality rate from rib fractures is about 10 percent.
-Risk factors for death due to rib fractures included having preexisting lung problems, heart failure and increasing age.
+Due to rib fractures, risk factors for death included having preexisting lung problems, heart failure, and increasing age.

-Abdominal injuries are usually treated without surgery in young people but this approach must be used with caution in the elderly person.
+Abdominal injuries are usually treated without surgery in young people, but this approach must be used cautiously in elderly persons.
 The rate of mortality in injured spleens is higher in the older population.
-Elderly people who fail a nonoperative management of liver and spleen injuries have a higher death rate when compared to younger patients.
+Elderly people who fail nonoperative management of liver and spleen injuries have a higher death rate when compared to younger patients.

 Elderly people are routinely under-triaged, meaning they are thought to be less injured than they really are.
 This involves fewer being sent to trauma centers, where they would receive better care.

 Geriatric specialists should be part of the trauma team when an elderly person is injured.
-These consultants can help the trauma team with those things related to being elderly, including delirium, pain control, advanced care planning, and rehabilitation.
-People who see a geriatrician after trauma have a lower risk of death when compared to those who see a geriatrician after trauma.
+These consultants can help the trauma team with those related to being elderly, including delirium, pain control, advanced care planning, and rehabilitation.
+After trauma, people who see a geriatrician after trauma have a lower risk of death when compared to those who see a geriatrician.